-In addition, the bank is also exposed to the commercial real estate sector (15% of gross loans at end-June 2017), a significant part of which is located in the county of Rogaland, where reduced oil investments have led to vacancy rate increases.
+In addition, the bank is also exposed to the commercial real estate sector (15% of gross loans at end-September 2017), a significant part of which is located in the county of Rogaland, where reduced oil investments have led to vacancy rate increases.
 This exposure combined with its sizeable mortgage loan book, could leave the bank vulnerable to any unexpected material decrease in property prices, a similar featured shared with other Norwegian savings banks.

-Our assigned Asset Risk score reflects the challenges the bank has faced related to the distress in the oil-sector that unfolded in the past two years, taking into account the bank's relatively limited geographical diversification, concentration to vulnerable sectors as mentioned above, but also exposed to a stock of restructured loans that have not been impaired and could potentially exposed the bank to additional provisions.
+Our assigned Asset Risk Score reflects the challenges the bank has faced related to the distress in the oil-sector that unfolded in the past two years, taking into account the bank's relatively limited geographical diversification, concentration to vulnerable sectors, but also a stock of restructured loans that have not been impaired and could potentially expose the bank to additional provisions.
+Nonetheless, we view positively the bank's recent intention to open a branch in Oslo, aiming predominantly corporate clients, as part of its national expansion strategy that will gradually improve its regional diversification.